bahrmichael/eve-pos-taxer/README.md

 * `EVE_POS_AUTHKEY`: A string to authorize API requests (see `app.py#app(...)`).
 * `EVE_POS_TAX_RECIPIENT`: The character's name, to whom the corps pay their taxes.
 This variable is only needed for the script `loadTransactions.py`.

+Those variables must be set on the os level for running the scripts, and must be set in `variables.env` for running the API app.

 ### Database preparation

 The app requires the two collections `corporations` and `location_whitelist` to be filled.
 POSes which are not in  a system listed in `location_whitelist` will be tracked as well, but not included in the balance calculation.